jxnl/blog/docs/writing/posts/learning.md

 ### Weightlifting

-By the time I started weightlifting, I kind of accepted already that I had to focus on process based goals.
-When I learned about progressive overload, it made sense that if my metric was just `weight * reps * sets` all I had to do was to increase that number every week.
+By the time I started weightlifting, I kind of already accepted that I had to focus on process based goals.
+When I learned about progressive overload, it made sense that if my metric was just weight _ reps _ sets, all I had to do was to increase that number every week.
 I could increase, weight, reps, or sets, every week, and I would be making progress.

 #### Periodize your training

 I learned that not only do strength athletes do progressive overload, they also periodize their training.
 They have a hypertrophy phase, a strength phase, and a peaking phase.
 Not only that, they take deload weeks!
 What I got from my time weightlifting is that for anything that I'm trying to learn, not only should I think about volume instead of outcomes, I should also think about how I can do progressive overload to increase volume and periodize the training and apply rest as a feature of the training program.
 Many professional also both on season and off-season where they can focus on different aspects of their training like skills development vs conditioning.

-Its also just more fun to set learning goals and peak over some multimonth period.
-It makes the expectation of progress more realistic and it's easier to stay motivated.
+It's also just more fun to set learning goals and peak over some multi-month period: it makes the expectation of progress more realistic, and it's easier to stay motivated.

 ### Jiu Jitsu

 I think Jiu Jitsu is by far the most interesting thing I have ever done.
 There are so many lessons I've learned from practicing it, but I want to focus on the idea of choosing your teachers.
 There is a huge advantage in choosing to learn from active competitors.
-I believe that techniques and tips in combat sports, in particular, are very difficult bullshit.
+I believe that techniques and tips in combat sports, in particular, are very difficult to fake.
+You can't be taught a move, see it not work for the teacher during competition next week, and still think it's valid!
 It's quite easy to watch somebody on YouTube telling you how to make $1 million, but you'll never be able to verify if they have actually achieved that themselves.

-However, when you study under someone who competes, it is very easy to see if the techniques they teach you are the same ones they use in competition, if they are not, something might be up.
+However, when you study under someone who competes, it is very easy to see if the techniques they teach you are the same ones they use in competition.
+If they are not, something might be up.
 Why?
-Cause there are plenty of Jiu Jitsu instructors on Instagram and YouTube who showcase flashy moves that they have _never_ used in competition, and probably don't work.
+Because there are plenty of Jiu Jitsu instructors on Instagram and YouTube who showcase flashy moves that they have _never_ used in competition, and probably don't work.

 #### Learn from people actively doing the thing 'in competition'

 You should always try to learn from people who are actively doing the thing that you want to do.
 There's some nuance too around learning from a range of people and skills too.
-A group of ten white belts (newest) is probably going to be a terrible and difficult path to learning, but having a mix of black belts might also be technically difficult to learn from.
+Learning from a group of ten white belts is probably going to be a terrible and difficult path to learning, but having a mix of black belts might also be technically difficult to learn from.

 If you want to succeed in business, you should learn from people who are actively engaged in business.
-This might not be an investor, and it might not be Zuckerberg either.
-You need to find the right blend of individuals who are at your level, a few months ahead, and significantly more advanced, actually pursuing the things you want to do in the current moment.
-There are many teachers who are out of touch or too far removed from the moment they were learning in.
+They might not be investors, and they might not be Zuckerberg-level either.
+You need to find the right blend of individuals who are at your level, a few months ahead, and significantly more advanced, who are actually pursuing the things you want to do in the current moment.
+There are many teachers who are out of touch or too far removed from when they were students.

 ### Rocket League